visaacceptance/agent-toolkit/README.md

 # Visa Acceptance Agent Toolkit

 The Visa Acceptance Agent Toolkit enables popular agent frameworks including OpenAI's Agent SDK, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with Visa Acceptance APIs through function calling.
-The library provides tools for invoice management and payment operations specifically for Visa Acceptance services.
+The library provides tools for invoice management and payment operations specifically for Visa Acceptance services, with support for customer information and enhanced invoice parameters.

 Included below are basic instructions, but refer to the [TypeScript](/typescript) package for more information.